wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. Practice <a target="_blank" href="https://www.howtogeek.com/howto/ubuntu/keyboard-shortcuts-for-bash-command-shell-for-ubuntu-debian-suse-redhat-linux-etc">Keyboard shortcuts for Bash</a>

-1. Get proficient with vim well  so that commands are intuitive (where you don't have to pause for remembering how to do things in vim).
+1. Get proficient with the <a href="#Vim">vim editor</a> so that commands are intuitive (where you don't have to pause for remembering how to do things in vim).
 Use the <a target="_blank" href="http://www2.geog.ucl.ac.uk/~plewis/teaching/unix/vimtutor">vimtutor</a> program that usually gets installed when you install the normal vim/gvim package.

    ### Bookmarks to docs